 Liquidity per se should not be an issue.
-According to various brokers we met with, including UBS, Merrill Lynch, JP Morgan, CLSA and Morgan Stanley, liquidity was still fairly good during last December’s trough: a third of shares traded more than US$10 million worth each day, and more than half traded at more than US$5 million.
-Furthermore, almost one third had a daily turnover in excess of US$10 million.
+According to various brokers we met with, including UBS, Merrill Lynch, JP Morgan, CLSA and Morgan Stanley, liquidity was still fairly good during last December’s trough: one-third of shares traded more than US$10 million worth each day, and more than half traded at more than US$5 million.
+Furthermore, almost one-third had a daily turnover in excess of US$10 million.
 Since A-shares are still vastly owned by Chinese retail investors, volatility is generally high and liquidity conditions can vary significantly.
-We believe this situation will normalize over time as institutional investors, both foreign and domestic, progressively ramp-up their investments in this market, but this should occur only in the long-term.
+We believe this situation will normalize over time as institutional investors, both foreign and domestic, progressively ramp up their investments in this market, but this should occur only in the long term.

 Foreign investors and foreign ownership limits

 It remains difficult to know the exact number of shares in a company held by foreign institutional investors.
 The current foreign ownership limit for a company is set at 30%.
 Recent experience has shown that once the ratio has reached 28%, MSCI reacted promptly and removed it from the index (coinciding with a pullback of the stock price the next day).
 Only a handful of stocks are currently close to the limit, but accelerating inflows could result in an increasing trend of stocks being closed to further foreign investment.
 Over time, we believe that Chinese authorities will likely raise the foreign ownership limit, but no timeline is available at this stage.

 Double listings and buying stocks at a premium